-- 1. A description of the relevant facts and the nature of the controversy affecting the tax treatment of the item, or a concise description of the legal issues presented by these facts; and - 2.
-A statement explaining why you believe this regulation to be invalid.
+1. A description of the relevant facts and the nature of the controversy affecting the tax treatment of the item or

+2. A concise description of the legal issues presented by these facts.

 Note.
-Disclosure will not be considered adequate unless 1 and 2 above are provided using Form 8275-R. For example, your disclosure will not be considered adequate if you attach a copy of an acquisition agreement to your tax return to disclose the issues involved in determining the basis of certain acquired assets.
-If Form 8275-R is not completed and attached to the return, the disclosure will not be considered valid even if the information in 1 and 2 above is provided.
+Disclosure will not be considered adequate unless 1 and 2 above are provided using Form 8275.
+For example, your disclosure will not be considered adequate if you attach a copy of an acquisition agreement to your tax return to disclose the issues involved in determining the basis of certain acquired assets.
+Also, If Form 8275 is not completed and attached to the return, the disclosure will not be considered valid even if the information in 1 and 2 above is provided.